 How do you add anointing to your writing?
-Ezekiel, an architect, asks one of my lead characters, “What do you think the key is to anointed design?
+Elijah, an architect, asks one of my lead characters, “What do you think the key is to anointed design?
 I feel like I am really fighting it.”

 How do you add anointing to your writing?